Last Updated on

 If wandering around the steep rice terraces is not your thing, there are also many small cafes located on the side of the road, where you can savour a traditional Indonesian meal while enjoying beautiful views over the rice terraces.

-Amanda from Fly Stay Luxe
+Contributed by Amanda from Fly Stay Luxe

 If there’s one thing Bali is well known for, it’s the relaxing and mindful practice of yoga.
 Located in the heart of Ubud, Bali’s cultural centre, Yoga Barn offers a calming respite from the bustling streets and markets.
 A place that is focused on bringing together community and giving back to the island, Yoga Barn has become a popular hotspot amongst local expats and travellers passing through.